Oleanna/film_search/README.md

 ### Configuration

-Create a .env file in the project root with connection parameters:
+- Create .env file in the project root with connection parameters:

-Copy code:
 ```host=localhost
 user=root
 password=your_password